openvinotoolkit/openvino/docs/ops/movement/BatchToSpace_2.md

 - \f$CE_i\f$ = crops_end[i]
 - \f$CB_0\f$ and \f$CE_0\f$ are expected to be 0
 - \f$CB_i + CE_i \leq D_i \times B_i \f$

+*BatchToSpace* operation is the reverse of *SpaceToBatch* operation.

 **Attributes**: *BatchToSpace* operation has no attributes.